-This classification did not have any effect on the profit of year ended in December 31, 2019.
+The change did not have any effect on the profit for the year ended December 31, 2020.

 NOTE 3: SIGNIFICANT ACCOUNTING POLICIES

 The accounting policies set out below have been applied consistently for all periods presented in these consolidated financial statements and have been applied consistently by Group entities.